#1 Alternative to Meta Workplace.

 The best channel for internal communication is more than just a channel.
 It's also a platform that bundles everything employees need in one place.
 This is especially important when they need to quickly access specific information in time-critical situations, preferably on their smartphones.
 In an employee app like Flip, it's possible to integrate the shift schedule, employee benefits, and other company information.
 This way, every frontline employee has the whole company in their pocket.

-3. Works council and DSGVO compliant
+3. Works council and GDPR compliant

 It's probably the most important condition that an IC channel must fulfill: the "OK" from the works council and data protection team.
 After all, no matter how promising the channel may be in terms of functions and how well employees accept it - if the works council doesn't agree or there are problems with data protection law, it won't succeed in your company in the long term.